-She lives in Lexington with her supportive husband and two children, aged 19 and 15.
+She lives in Lexington with her supportive husband and two adult children.
 She is a devoted Christian and actively involved in church activities and ministries.

 *Evaluation of International Educational Credentials by American Association of Collegiate Registrars and Admissions Officers (AACRAO)

 Contrary to many people’s thought, oriental medicine does not have religious backgrounds such as Buddhism or New Age.
 It’s sad to see that new-age beliefs and spiritual relativism sometimes influence the way acupuncturists portray themselves.
 We, as Christians, believe that God is the only healer and rely on His Grace in treating our patients.